 The importance of immunization in older adults cannot be understated.
 Speak with your family doctor or nurse practitioner about vaccines that are appropriate for you or the person you’re caring for.

 The College of Family Physicians of Canada recommends the following vaccinations for older adults:

 - Influenza vaccine: every year to prevent getting the flu and spreading it to others

 - Pneumococcal vaccine for all adults age 65 and over

 - Herpes zoster (shingles from the chicken pox virus) vaccine: for all adults ages 60 and older

 - Hepatitis A and B vaccines

-Ask your doctor for a yellow booklet in which to keep track of your immunizations or download the CANImmunize App (formerly called ImmunizeCA) to keep track of vaccinations for the whole family.
+Ask your doctor for a yellow booklet in which to keep track of your immunizations or download the CANImmunize App (formerly called ImmunizeCA) to keep track of immunizations for the whole family.
 The CANImmunize app will also send you the latest information on vaccinations and disease outbreaks in your area.

-Some employers, like hospitals or the military, also keep track of immunizations that were given out to employees as part of their requirements for employment.
+Some employers, like hospitals or the military, also keep track of immunizations that were given to employees as part of their requirements for employment.

 For more information about vaccines and the importance of immunizations for older adults you can visit the following websites.